gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/routines.md

 Beyond feeling better, I also believe I understand the world a bit more clearly, allowing me to make significantly better decisions in my life (and my job).

-Don't forget, where ever you starting point is:
+Don't forget, where ever your starting point is:

 > It's the beginning of infinity.